syncfusion-content/uwp-docs/uwp/SfCalculator/Other-utility-functions.md

 {% endtabs %}

-## Change separators based on culture
+## Change Sepeartors based on Culture

 `SfCalculator` has Culture support that allows to have decimal separator symbols based on the culture.